-Play is fun for us and dogs, but cleaning up is such a drag!
-Do not fear, it can be fun (and very cute) too!
+The good news is, they can be taught!
 First teach your dog to pick up a toy and put it in a basket, while giving the command “put it away” or “tidy up”.
-Then scatter a few toys and work on putting a few toys in the basket.
+Then scatter a few toys and work on getting them to put toys into the basket multiple times.
 Once this is mastered you can make it even harder by spreading toys out in different rooms!
 The ultimate challenge is to teach your dog the names of toys.
-You say the command “tidy up teddy” or “tidy up squeaky” and they know their toys by name… It is achievable, we promise!
+You say the command “tidy up teddy” or “tidy up squeaky” and that is precisely the toy they select to tidy up… It is achievable, we promise!

 Fill a cardboard box with scrunched up newspaper and scatter treats in it.
 It sounds really simple, but your dog can’t tell the difference between an expensive branded toy and some cardboard.
 They’ll love the noise it makes and the achievement of finding the treats.

-Put your dog in a room while you lay the trial.
+Just put your dog in a room while you lay the trail.
 Every few steps rub a toy or some food on the floor then hide it in another room.
 Release the hound and let them sniff it out!

 Under, over and through